radicalbarracuda/sf-feminist-book-club/_study-guides/2017-04-13-feminism-is-for-everybody.md

 As an example of this kind of solidarity, she describes a feminist response for women with class privilege when hiring domestic help:

 > Some of those women successfully created positive bonding between themselves and the women they hired so that there could be mutual advancement in a larger context of inequality.
-Rather than abandoning the vision of sisterhood, because they could not attain some utopian state, they created a real sisterhood, one that took into account the needs of everyone involved.
+Rather than abandoning the vision of sisterhood, because they could not attain some Utopian state, they created a real sisterhood, one that took into account the needs of everyone involved.
 This was the hard work of feminist solidarity between women.

 **Discussion Questions:**